 Journal Entry for Depreciation:

 For depreciation expense, depreciation expense is debited, and the accumulated depreciation account is credited.

 Petty Cash Journal Entry:

-To establish a petty cash fund, petty cash is debited and cash account is credited.
+To establish a petty cash fund, petty cash is debited, and the cash account is credited.

 Example #3 – Asset

 There is usually a debt to the bank fees account, Office Supplies Account, Interest Account, etc. to recognize charges made by the bank, with a credit to the cash account.